hao83/02806.github.io/README.md

     frameborder="0">
 </iframe>

-I aimed to explore the potential influence of gender and neutering status on dog bite behavior.
-The interactive pie chart indicated that unneutered males exhibited a significantly higher level of aggressiveness.
+In order to examine the potential influence of gender and neutering status on dog bite behavior, the data was analyzed and visually represented.
+The results, as depicted in the interactive pie chart, revealed a significant disparity in levels of aggression.
+Specifically, unneutered males exhibited a considerably higher inclination towards aggressive behavior.

 <iframe src="fig/gender.html"
     sandbox="allow-same-origin allow-scripts"